vsrinivas/fuchsia/src/connectivity/network/CONTRIBUTING.md

 parts into a common dependency.

 Avoid unhandled errors and APIs which inherently disallow proper error handling;
-for a common example, consider [`fuchsia_async::executor::spawn`][spawn] which doesn't allow the passed future to return an error, forcing an end to error propagation.
+for a common example, consider [`fuchsia_async::executor::spawn`][spawn].
+`spawn` inherently precludes error passing (since the flow of execution is severed).
 In most cases `spawn` can be replaced with a future that is later included in a [`select`][select] expression ([example commit][spawn_select]) or simply `await`ed on directly ([example commit][spawn_await]).